spacemeshos/testnet-guide/guide/setup.md

 > You will need to use the newly-created password to access your Wallet after you have locked access to the App.
 We recommend saving the password in a password manager, such as [1Password](https://1password.com).

-> Until you back up your Wallet using the 12 word backup method, you will not be able to access it without your password.
+> Until you back up your Wallet using the 12 words backup method, you will not be able to access it without your password.
 There is no way to restore a wallet that wasn't backed up, if the password has been forgotten.

 ---